EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. [Install the Remote Server Administration DNS Server Tools](#task-1-install-the-remote-server-administration-dns-server-tools) on CL1
 1. [Install Active Directory Domain Services](#task-2-install-active-directory-domain-services) on VN1-SRV5 and VN2-SRV1
-1. [Configure Active Directory Domain Services as a additional domain controller in an existing domain](#task-3-configure-active-directory-domain-services-as-a-additional-domain-controller-in-an-existing-domain) on VN1-SRV5 and VN2-SRV1.
+1. [Configure Active Directory Domain Services as a additional domain controller in an existing domain](#task-3-configure-active-directory-domain-services-as-a-additional-domain-controller-in-an-existing-domain) on VN1-SRV5 and VN2-SRV1
+1. [Configure forwarders](#task-4-configure-forwarders) on VN1-SRV5 and VN2-SRV1 to 8.8.8.8 and 8.8.4.4
-1. [Configure DNS client settings using core experience](#task-4-configure-dns-client-settings-using-core-experience) on VN1-SRV5 to use VN2-SRV1 as preferred DNS server
+1. [Configure DNS client settings using core experience](#task-5-configure-dns-client-settings-using-core-experience) on VN1-SRV5 to use VN2-SRV1 as preferred DNS server
-1. [Configure DNS client settings using desktop experience](#task-5-configure-dns-client-settings-using-desktop-experience) on VN2-SRV1 to use VN1-SRV5 as preferred DNS server
+1. [Configure DNS client settings using desktop experience](#task-6-configure-dns-client-settings-using-desktop-experience) on VN2-SRV1 to use VN1-SRV5 as preferred DNS server

 Note: It is recommended to use another domain controller as DNS server.
 However, in real world, you should choose a DNS server on the same network.